scvalex/ltc/docs/final.md

 MySQL\footnote{\url{https://www.mysql.com/}},
 PostgreSQL\footnote{\url{http://www.postgresql.org/}}, and Oracle
 Database\footnote{\url{http://www.oracle.com/uk/products/database/overview/index.html}}
-generally offer two different kinds of replication: master-slave replication, where changes are only made on one master node, which then propagates them to slave nodes, and clustering, where changes can be made on any node, which are then propagated to every other node.
+generally offer two kinds of replication: master-slave replication, where changes are only made on one master node, which then propagates them to slave nodes, and clustering, where changes can be made on any node, but the changes then need to happen on all or most of the nodes at once.

 MySQL describes its replication mechanism as "asynchronous"
 \citep{mysql:replication}, by which it means that the master node is